giovicente/estimates-using-pert-method/GETTINGSTARTED.md

 # How to Run This Program with Command Line

-1 - Ensure that Maven is correctly installed by running the command mvn -v.
+1 - Ensure that Maven is correctly installed by running the command `mvn -v`.
 It should return a message similar to the one below:
 ```
 Apache Maven 3.9.9 (8e8579a9e76f7d015ee5ec7bfcdc97d260186937)
 Maven home: C:\Program Files\Apache\Maven\apache-maven-3.9.9